valle-code/pdf-converter/README.md

 python -m pip install -r requirements.txt
 ```
 # How to use
 Just follow the steps.
-It's inportant that you don't write the "\" as the final character in your directory
+It's important that you don't write the "\" as the final character in your directory
 [![Captura-de-pantalla-2022-12-03-145502.jpg](https://i.postimg.cc/NfwMS4hw/Captura-de-pantalla-2022-12-03-145502.jpg)](https://postimg.cc/Z0V4y6Kf)